Mauro Marchano

 Mauro Marchano (born 15 January 1980 in Rosario) is an Argentine footballer.
 He plays as a striker.
 He also played for Italian Lega Pro Seconda Divisione team Manfredonia.
 He also represented his native country at the 1997 FIFA U-17 World Championship.

-On September 13, 2009, his 30-year-old wife and 11-month son were killed in a road accident as they were reaching Barletta to reach him for a football league game.
+On September 13, 2009, his 30-year-old wife Juliana and 11-month son Theo were killed in a road accident as they were reaching Barletta to reach him for a football league game.
 The game was subsequently postponed due to these events.